Femicist

-During my graduate seminar in 2024, I assumed the role of an underground “femicist” (pharmacist meets feminist).
-I replaced H. Jackson Brown’s instructions from Life’s Little Instruction Book with my own prescriptions, accompanied by placebo capsules filled with floral matter.
-The pill bottle labels feature original disclaimers—some witty, some serious—responding to the original “doctor’s” insensitive and patriarchal orders.
+I assumed the role of an underground “femicist” (pharmacist x feminist).
+I replaced H. Jackson Brown’s instructions from The Complete Life's Little Instruction Book with my own prescriptions, accompanied by placebo capsules filled with floral matter.
+The pill bottle labels feature original disclaimers—some witty, some serious—responding to the original “doctor’s” patriarchal orders.

 Pill capsules containing ground, dried floral matter